rosedimplegeorge/Project1/README.md

     4. Select the answer and click on 'Submit' button
     5. The dollar values for the selected question disappears (hides) after each question is answered.
     6. Score increases/decreases accordingly.
-    7. Continue until all questions have been answered.
-    8. Final Question button appears & will be active only after answering all 25 questions .
-    9. After clicking on the Final Question, the Final Question with the Multiple choice answer option appears with a 'Submit ' button.
+    7. Once you CLICK on the button , even if the user doesn't answer , it takes it as a WRONG Answer .

 ```

 # User Story